ChimeraTK/DeviceAccess/doc/change-requests/CR-002-interrupt-driven-double-buffered-named-channel.md

   finishing buffer 1, each returning that buffer's channel data.
 Testing only one buffer would not catch an implementation that always delivers the same buffer.
-- Use the `TEST.DBL.1` slice (not the first channel, so a missing byte-offset fold into the addresses would be caught).
+- Use a slice that is not the first channel, so a missing byte-offset fold into the addresses would be caught.
 - Do not re-verify the double-buffer handshake itself (e.g. the enable register staying enabled); that is covered by the double-buffer accessor's own tests.
+- The existing polled double-buffer test must remain as it is.
+A new register and a separate interrupt test are added; the existing test is not substituted.

 ## Specifications